Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 456 trips per day across all routes, equating to approximately 114 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents, 51.6%, work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 456 trips daily across all routes, translating to approximately 114 weekly trips per individual stop.

 Frequently Asked Questions - Transport